Plain Python functions

 Execution flow

 Event handlers run in a thread pool and are non-blocking.
 Each event is processed independently from each other.
+State mutations are sent to the front-end after the function has finished executing.
+The code inhandle_fast

 will accumulate all mutations and send to the front-end after the function returns.
 For long-running tasks, Framework will periodically check state and provide partial updates to the user.